George Whitworth Honors

 Enrollment in George Whitworth Honors Program

 Incoming first-year students admitted with honors are eligible to enroll in the Whitworth Honors Program.
 Students not admitted with honors may seek enrollment once they have demonstrated academic strength in Whitworth courses.
-Enrollment requires securing an honors advisor from the list of departmental liaisons.
+Enrollment requires securing an honors advisor from the list of departmental liaisons and submitting requisite forms to the registrar's office.

 Honors Advisors